dhruv025/real-estate-price-prediction/README.md

 # Real Estate Price Prediction
-In this, we have given certain locations of banglore city we have to predict the price of each location using machine learning.
+In this project, I have created a Real Estate Price Prediction model which will predict the price of any given location using machine learning.
+For this, I have used LinearRegression and  DecisionTreeRegressor.
 Also, deployed the machine learning model on Heroku using Flask